Stratio/deep-spark/README.md

   * com.stratio.deep.examples.java.GroupingCellWithMongoDB

-You can check first steeps guide:
+You can check out our first steeps guide here:

 http://www.openstratio.org/tutorials/first-steps-with-stratio-deep-and-mongodb/

-We are still working on new improvements.
+We are working on further improvements!

 Requirements
 ============